talk2car/Talk2Car/README.md

 To help participants get started in the C4AV challenge, we provide a [PyTorch code base](https://github.com/talk2car/Talk2Car/tree/master/c4av_model) that allows to train a baseline model on the Talk2Car dataset within minutes.
 Additionally, we include the images and commands as separate files which avoids the need to download the entire nuScenes dataset first.

+## Minified Dataset

+We provide a minified Talk2Car dataset with only the necessary images and commands [here](https://github.com/talk2car/Talk2Car/tree/master/c4av_model).

-## Dataset
+## Complete Dataset

 The Talk2Car dataset is built upon the [nuScenes](https://www.nuscenes.org/) dataset.
-As such, you can either download the complete nuScenes dataset (option 1) or you can only download the required images (option 2).
+As such, you need to download the complete nuScenes dataset.
+On their download page, you will need to download all 10 parts.
+You will need 300GB+ to download all data.
 The `example.py` file provides an example for loading the data in PyTorch using the Talk2Car class from the `talktocar.py` file.
 We advise to create a conda environment to run the code.
 The nuscenes-devkit is required in addition to some popular python packages which can be easily installed through conda or pip.
 The code can be run as follows:

-### Option 1: Downloading the full dataset
 Export the path where you put the nuScenes data and install the nuscenes-devkit through pip.

 ```